archilogic-com/room-booking/README.md

-# Room Booking App Example using Archilogic Floor-Plan
+# Archilogic Room Booking App Example

 This is a Simple prototype of a room booking app to manage room booking on behalf of community members.